bytecodealliance/cap-std/README.md

 It is a work in progress and many things aren't implemented yet.

-The two most interesting classes are `fs::Dir` and `net::Catalog`.
+The two most interesting features are `fs::Dir` and `net::Catalog`.
 Directories represent capabilities for accessing files beneath them, and "catalogs" (name TBD) represent capabilities for creating network connections.